 Oculus provides several metrics that help you monitor the performance of individual apps on the Oculus Store.

-To review the analytics, go to the Analytics page within your dashboard.
-Select the app for which you want to view information from the list box.
+To review the analytics, go to the My Apps section of the Org Manager, choose your app, and choose Analytics from the left menu.
 The initial page displays general app metrics over a variable time scale as well as some lifetime metrics about the app.

 The child pages provide additional information about how the app is performing, recent user reviews, and more.